HafizFasih/icp-book/icp-book/docs/part3-constitution/02-constitution-1956.md

 ## Reasons for Failure and Abrogation

 Despite its significance, the 1956 Constitution was short-lived.
-It was abrogated on **October 7, 1958** by President Iskander Mirza, leading to the imposition of Martial Law by General Ayub Khan.
+It was cancelled on **October 7, 1958** by President Iskander Mirza, leading to the imposition of Martial Law by General Ayub Khan.
 The constitution failed largely due to:

 ### 1. Political Instability